tox-dev/tox/docs/config.rst

     This is useful for situations where hardlinks don't work (e.g. running in VMS with Windows guests).

+.. conf:: download ^ true|false ^ false

+    .. versionadded:: 3.10

+    Set to ``true`` if you want virtualenv to upgrade pip/wheel/setuptools to the latest version.

 .. conf:: args_are_paths ^ true|false ^ false

     Treat positional arguments passed to ``tox`` as file system paths